copyhackers/airstory-wp/readme.txt

 For a full list of changes, please [view the change log on GitHub](https://github.com/liquidweb/airstory-wp/blob/develop/CHANGELOG.md).

+= 1.1.4 =
+* Ensure content is being consistently converted to UTF-8 before performing any operations on it, drastically reducing some of the special character issues that have been reported by users.
+* Improved error handling if WordPress fails to authenticate with Airstory when saving the user token.

 = 1.1.3 =
 * Improved error handling throughout the plugin.
 * Add fallback cipher algorithms for environments running older versions of OpenSSL.